soyoahn/soyoahn.github.io/_posts/2025-07-23-i-missed-the-hackathon.md

 This was the most heinous failing.

-I planned on not really feeling the hackathon this year and wanting to contribute "only docs."
+I planned on not really feeling the hackathon this year and wanted to contribute "only docs."

 What I *hadn't* planned on was that last-minute urge to Do Some Shit(tm).
-I kept saying I'd keep an eye on backup projects (and also told my dev this early on so they wouldn't feel too pressured).
-I didn't keep tabs on those backup projects.
-Mind you, there was the car wreck and our whole family was sick just a couple weeks ago, but still--I didn't prioritize myself and didn't daydream about what I wanted to accomplish this hackathon.
-So I didn't get it done.
+I didn't keep tabs on backup projects.

+Life *was* pretty crazy though (car wreck and our whole family was sick just a couple weeks ago), so I'm not going to to be too hard on myself for this one.

 ## Failure 3: I didn't pursue my own project interests

-I had a few project ideas but they seemed too small:
-1. **Mini-toastmasters:** Set up a system/community for folks to practice giving presentations and pitches.
-2. **Ward skins crafting:** Like creating your character in a game, but instead it's ward skins.
-3. **Threads-to-Docs, an intake machine:** Slack retains messages for 1 year.
-This system would quickly preserve the info-laden threads in persistent docs so the knowledge isn't lost.
-I know people want to use AI for this, but this would be a low-tech, high quality stopgap.
-I agree this could be highly automated, and perhaps that could've been discovered for hackathon.
-I think there was a project that was doing something very similar to this--I could've joined theirs.

-I don't need to belabor the rest--I messed up this time around.
-Simple as.
+<font color="#BF416F">Edit: My ideas were kind of terrible, I removed them. 😅</font>

+Maybe hackathon isn't for me because I'm just not a designer, artist, narrative person, or coder.
+Come to think of it, I can't really do anything.

+I'd better get good at something.
+Maybe this is why I'm so depressed.
+Once upon a time, it was useful to be a good understander and interpreter of things.
+That's just not a valued skill by itself anymore, in this economy.

 ## Failure 4: Don't be embarrassed to join a group

 On Day 1, shortly after finding out mine was dead, I heard about a project that really excited me, but I worried about joining last minute and being dead weight. **I cannot tell you the weight of my regret.** That's all.
 Absolute missed opportunity to learn so much that I've been curious about.
 Or maybe not--maybe there were no convos happening in the physical room and it was all in DMs like a lot of work is done these days?
 I guess I'll have to ask around and see exactly what I missed out on so I can learn the mistake more deeply for next time.

+<font color="#BF416F">*Edit:* I think I would've just been dead weight.
+And that's okay--perhaps the hackathon is simply not for me.
+No need to feel embarrassed.</font>

 ## ✨ Lessons Learned and Checklist for Next Year
 1. **Only pitch ideas that I can actually help implement**.
 It is a hackathon, after all; not a document-a-thon.